PCRuniversum/PCRedux/paper/paper.md

 negative qPCR reaction) from input features (slope, background level, changepoints) based on implementations by others (e.g., @erdman_bcp:_2007,
 @Ritz2008, @Febrero_Bande_2012, @james_ecp:_2013) and us [@roediger_RJ_2013,
 @rodiger_chippcr:_2015].
-The features from amplification curves can be extract by the `pcrfit_helper` function. `pcrfit_parallel` is a wrapper for numerous functions, which are performed in parallel.
+These and additional features can be extracted by the `pcrfit_helper` function. `pcrfit_helper` can be combined with the `pcrfit_parallel` function for parallel processing.
 Since this function provides a complex set of features we included the visualization function `visdat_pcrfit_parallel`, which is based on the `vis_dat` function by
 @Tierney2017.
 In addition, the following function were developed: